 However, one aspect of the building process has recently emerged as one of the most important factors affecting a job’s success: project delivery method.
-Although the delivery method debate has typically been dominated by design-bid-build and design-build, there’s a new method creeping into the narrative and demonstrating successful results: Integrated Project DeliveryTM (IPD).
+Although the delivery method debate has typically been dominated by design-bid-build and design-build, there’s a new method creeping into the narrative and demonstrating successful results: Integrated Labor DeliveryTM

 - Allow for faster construction timetables

 - Reduce the number of change orders